Health & Safety

 - It has been at least three days since the individual’s symptoms improved, including cough and shortness of breath.

-Individuals that are isolating may return to the building 10 day out from the start of the symptoms, being fever free for 24 hours, and symptoms having improved.
+Individuals that are isolating may return to the building 5 days out from the start of the symptoms, being fever-free for 24 hours, and symptoms have improved.
 (See CDC chart above).
-Individuals who were contact will quarantine for 10 days and return to the school.
-Students may need a local department of health release letter.

 School Safety Drills Requirement

 Districts or other applicable schools shall conduct standard operations and procedures to the best of their abilities without deviating from current requirements.
 Fire (evacuation) Drills and Lockdown Drills are required by Education Law (12 drills including 8 evacuation drills to be completed by December 31st and 4 lockdown drills) and the Fire Code (1 evacuation drill every month of the calendar year).
 Such drills must be conducted without exceptions.
 Methods to promote and provide for social distancing during the evacuation and lockdown drills are ultimately the district’s or other applicable school’s decision and responsibility.
 Those changes must be included in their Safety Plans.

 Fire and Lockdown Drills